 1976 – Canadian National became CN Rail.

-1976, April 25 – CN ceased direct service between Cornwall and Toronto.
+1976, April 25 – CN ceased direct freight service between Cornwall and Toronto.

-1976, August – CN donated caboose #79095 to the United Counties Museum on Second Street West, which was in front of Domtar Fine Papers.
+1976, August – CN donated caboose #79095 to the United Counties Museum on Second Street West, which was in front of Domtar Pulp & Paper at the time.

-1976, October – CN restarted direct service between Cornwall and Toronto.
+1976, October – CN restarted direct freight service between Cornwall and Toronto.

 1977, January 12 – CN created VIA Rail Canada to operate their passenger services.

 1978 – No-Co-Rode, the majority portion of the Domtar Construction Materials industrial plant, closed.